 If an occupier of land wishes to install additional gates on Public Footpaths or Public Bridleways they must apply in writing to the Council for authority to do so.
 Authority will not be given for any additional stiles.
 To erect stiles or gates without authority is an unlawful obstruction and is a criminal offence.
 The only circumstance for which the Council can provide authorisation for the erection of a new gate if that the structure is required to prevent the ingress or egress of animals onto agricultural land.

 Highways Act 1980, section 147.

 Stiles and gates cannot be erected for security or other purposes and may be regarded as obstructions to the highway (see obstructions).
 Additional gates cannot be erected on Restricted Byways or BOATS.

 Where a field gate crosses an enclosed Public Right of Way (e.g. a lane enclosed by hedges) it should remain unlocked even if there is a stile or gate alongside it.
 The locking of the field gate will generally be construed as an obstruction to the highway and dealt with as such.

 There is an exception to this however: If the path in question leads directly to a vehicular highway and the locking of the field gate will prevent livestock escaping onto the road no action will be taken in relation to the locking of the gate provided that an alternative means of access, such as a kissing gate or pedestrian gate, is provided alongside.

-“Ownership” of the surface; The Cheshire East Council is the Highway Authority and as such, ordinarily*, the surface of any Public Right of Way is “vested” in the Council.
-Effectively, the Council owns the surface in most cases. (*See below Enclosure of a Public Right of Way).
+“Ownership” of the surface; Cheshire East Council is the Highway Authority and as such, ordinarily, the surface of any Public Right of Way is “vested” in the Council.
+Effectively, the Council owns the surface in most cases.

 “Disturbance” of the surface; The majority of Public Rights of Way do not have a bound or metalled surface and as such can be susceptible to damage by motor vehicles.